-An exercise took place in Bangor which was based at a students' halls of residence involving an
+An exercise took place in Bangor which was based at a students' halls of residence involving an accommodation block consisting of four floors.

 Exercise Connect

 A security and emergency response exercise was held at the Trawsfynydd decommissioning site, working with Magnox staff and the Office for Nuclear Regulation who oversaw the training event.